dumbgamedev/XWeaponTrail_Playmaker/README.md

 These c# files have been created to be used in conjunction with the Unity3d asset Xweapon Trail found on the Unity Asset Store.

+## How You Can Help

+This package was partially funded through generous donors of the Dumb Game Dev Patreon Account: https://www.patreon.com/playmaker

+A few dollars a month in support go a long way in assisting me develop more Playmaker actions that are releases completely for free under the license below.

 ## License